-Among the \$4.5 billion of funding allocated for public transit, Pace has been earmarked \$228 million through the year 2025, with an additional \$56 million available in discretionary funding.
-An annual renewal fund will also be available, which will allocate amounts based on a forthcoming performance-based method that the RTA is developing in partnership with the service boards.
-For a list of projects that Pace is spending this funding on, refer to the A-2 initiative.
+Pace's upcoming list of capital projects has grown significantly.
+Among the \$4.5 billion of funding allocated for public transit through the Rebuild Illinois state capital program, Pace has been earmarked \$228 million through 2025, with an additional \$56 million available in discretionary funding.
+An annual renewal fund will allocate additional funding based on a forthcoming performance-based method that the RTA is developing with the service boards.
+Please refer to the A-2 initiative for a list of Pace projects that will receive this funding.
 Additionally, Pace has a number of other upcoming capital projects that are being funded through other grants and programs, such as the Rapid Transit Program projects discussed in the A-3 initiative.

-In order to efficiently and effectively spend capital dollars and deliver projects that will provide significant and substantive benefits to its customers, Pace has established a Priority Project Management Office (PPMO).
-This office coordinates planning, engineering, finance, procurement, outreach and other functions related to the delivery of the agency's upcoming major capital projects and strategic initiatives, including Driving Innovation.
-The PPMO will complement existing functions within the agency's administrative structure, and in general will help streamline processes and outcomes.

-Ultimately, this office will help ensure successful delivery of these important projects in a timely manner and set the agency on a path to expand transit options and improve the quality of Pace service throughout the region.
+In response to this infusion of capital dollars, Pace has established a Priority Project Management Office (PPMO).
+This team coordinates planning, engineering, finance, procurement, outreach and other functions related to the delivery of the agency's upcoming major capital projects and strategic initiatives, including Driving Innovation.
+Ultimately, this office will help ensure successful delivery of these important projects in a timely manner and ensure the expansion of quality public transit options throughout the region.